 Milk can be frozen but I generally don’t because it takes up a lot of space in my freezer.
 So I’ll ferment it into yogurt which extends the shelf life in the fridge or I’ll turn it into cheese.
 Even if you don’t freeze cheese it will stay longer in the fridge than just the milk itself.

 A shelf-stable option for milk would be powdered milk, although I’ve had a tough time finding it.
-It’s not something I use a lot but it’s great for using in baking and cooking.
+It’s not something I use a lot but it’s great for use in baking and cooking.

 By having the basics you can eat really well from your pantry, which is a new series I’m doing inside The Pioneering Today Academy.
 I’ll be doing some videos on YouTube as well, so if you’re not following me there, subscribe to my YouTube channel.
 I’ll be doing some different cooking from the pantry and home-preserved items and showing how to turn those into different meals and snacks to feed you and your family.